AVC Performing Arts Theatre

 67. In order to meet the requirements of Section 508 of the Rehabilitation Act and California State Law SB 105, and because we believe everyone deserves to be able to fully participate in all aspects of Life at Antelope Valley College, we are mandated as an institution to provide closed captioning for all multimedia exhibited in the Performing Arts Theatre.
 It is the responsibility of the Presenting individual or organization to guarantee that all multimedia to be exhibited in the PAT is closed-captioned for the deaf / hard-of-hearing.

-68. We require that all multimedia to be exhibited to be submitted to Theatre Management no later than 72 hours in advance of the start of an event in order for Management to verify the captioning.
+68. We require that all multimedia to be exhibited to be submitted to Technical Director no later than 72 hours in advance of the start of an event in order for Management to verify the captioning.
 Content submitted after this deadline will not be exhibited.
 There are no exceptions.

 69. It is the policy of the Performing Arts Theatre that, upon a request five business days before an event, reasonable accommodation will be provided to facilitate the participation of covered individuals with disabilities.
 The cost for said accommodation will be passed along to Rental Clients, and either assessed as an additional charge, or deducted from any final settlement.